World Series Notebook: Urías, 4-0 in postseason, set for G4 - WHIZ News

 The left-hander finished that series with three perfect innings, the last two protecting a 4-3 lead in Game 7 and sending LA to the World Series against Tampa Bay.

 Now comes the next start for Urías in Game 4 of the Series on Saturday night.
-The 24-year-old with four wins in four postseason outings this year will face another lefty who was primarily a starter in the pandemic-shortened regular season but has more postseason appearances out of the bullpen in the Rays’ Ryan Yarbrough.
+The 24-year-old with four wins in four postseason outings this year appears set to face another lefty who was primarily a starter in the pandemic-shortened regular season but has more postseason appearances out of the bullpen in the Rays’ Ryan Yarbrough.

 Urías has allowed just seven hits and two runs — one earned — in 16 postseason innings with three walks and 16 strikeouts.
 His 0.56 ERA leads the club.